jon49/htmf/README.md

 5. `hf-transition`

-When placed on the body element it enables view transitions.
+When placed on the body element it enables view transitions for all elements.
+It can also be enabled for each swap by adding it to the submitter or form.
 This behavior can also be overridden in the options settings.

 ```html
 <body hf-transition>